-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-Some original fireplaces appear to have been removed.
+Chimney breasts and fireplaces

+Repair category 1

+Notes The original fire places have been removed.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

 Notes The property is in reasonable decorative order.
+Some unfinished décor noted to kitchen.